William A. Chanler: Somalia

 In 1912, Chanler traveled to British Somaliland in present-day northwestern Somalia.
 There, he served until late 1913 as a military adviser to Mohammed Abdullah Hassan (the "Mad Mullah"), during the Somaliland Campaign, the Dervish State's struggle against the Italians, British and Ethiopians.
 Chanler's recommendations may have influenced Hassan's forces to fight the British Somaliland Camel Corps at Dul Madoba on August 9, 1913, and later to sack the port at Berbera.

 Amputation

 On December 8, 1913, Chanler was involved in a mysterious accident in France, during which he injured his right leg.
 Various reports suggested that Chanler had been in a car accident, or that he had been dueling with boxer Frank Moran and was shot (Chanler was backing Jack Johnson against Moran in the 1914 World Heavyweight Boxing Championship in Paris).
-Chanler was taken to the American Hospital of Paris where he underwent several surgeries, but the injury never healed and his right leg was amputated above the knee in late September, 1915.
+Chanler was taken to the American Hospital of Paris where he underwent several surgeries, but the injury never healed and his right leg was amputated above the knee in late September 1915.

-Chanler suffered from morphine addiction for several years after the amputation.
+Chanler managed to overcome morphine addiction several years after the amputation.
 He tried dozens of different articulated prosthetic limbs before settling on a single unjointed pylon, "a plain pegleg, like that of [my] ancestor Peter Stuyvesant."